-Sweetwater Mansion Haunted?
+Sweetwater Mansion Ghosts

 The story of the caretaker who claimed to have seen a casket with the body of a Confederate soldier, laid in one of the rooms downstairs is one of the most interesting.
 She believed that she saw the body of one of the sons of General Patton, whose funeral was held in the house.

 The house also has a mysterious area which is called the “secret room”.
 It has no door and can only be accessed through a small interior window.
-It is believed that two of the sons of the former owners were buried in the floor of the secret room.
+It is believed that two of the sons of the former owners were buried underneath the floor of the secret room.

 During the taping of an episode of the show Paranormal State, investigators saw a door move by itself and they also heard footsteps.
 A large piece of the ceiling tile also flung itself across the room.

 Sweetwater Mansion was designed by General John Brahan.
-He was a veteran of the War of 1912 and he owned more than 4,000 acres of land in Alabama.
+He was a veteran of the War of 1812 and he owned more than 4,000 acres of land in Alabama.
 The mansion got its name from the creek and it was first occupied by General Brahan’s son-in-law, Robert Patton.

 The mansion’s basement once served as a Civil War hospital and had also been a county jail.
 There are rumors of someone who once lived in one of the rooms upstairs who practiced dark magic but many believe this to be untrue.
 The mansion has been listed on the National Registry of Historic Places.